 Along with offering classes at reduced rates, like through Fond‘s Perk product, HR professionals should instruct managers to provide regular feedback to millennial employees.
 While this may not be the same type of learning experience presented in formal classroom settings, it does award employees the chance to get better at their current job.
 In turn, they’ll feel more engaged and are more likely to find meaning in their work.

-Want to learn more about millennials?
 Download our free eBook How to Reward Millennials Without Making Them Entitled.
-Or request a demo of our perks and rewards platform.
+Or request a demo of our perks and rewards platform to learn more.